 Interested in working in the Center?

 The Center for Orthopaedic Biomechanics in the Department of Mechanical & Materials Engineering at the University of Denver is seeking a highly motivated individual to perform post-doctoral research in human joint mechanics utilizing biplane dynamic x-ray and computational modeling.
 The two-year position offers a competitive salary, health insurance, and benefits.
-Review of applicants will continue until the positions are filled, with potential start dates as early as February 1, 2013.
+Review of applicants will continue until the positions are filled, with potential start dates as early as Fall 2015.